 The reality is that most customers may overlook cost, and they may even wait longer for a product or service, but low quality is seldom forgiven.
 Identifying your customer’s needs and expectations and developing a quality assurance program around this can significantly improve your company’s reputation and help to maintain your place as a provider of quality products or services.”

 As you read this piece, you may be thinking, “doesn’t every business owner know this stuff?”
-Sadly, based on my years of observation, less and less business owners apply tried-and-true business strengthening tactics.
+Sadly, based on my years of observation, fewer and fewer business owners apply tried-and-true business strengthening tactics.
 Moreover, it is not as if business owners elect to ignore proven growth strategies.
-Actually, it appears that many owners have simply never learned the building blocks for successful navigation through sometimes perilous waters.
+It appears that many owners have never learned the building blocks for successful navigation through sometimes perilous waters.

 LEAD WITH AUTHENTICITY

 Being authentic is not a requirement for business prosperity or developing a sterling reputation, but it is if you want that success to be lasting.
 Again, it goes back to WHY.
 Authenticity is when you say and do the things you actually believe.

 The notion of leading with what you genuinely believe promotes tremendous anxiety.
 Most people never really think about the concept.
 To facilitate that exercise, I often advise clients to think back to a time before they owned their business.
 At which point, I ask, “why did you want to get into this business?”
 I then follow up that question with, “now that you are in the business, what do you propose to do differently than everyone else?”